appnexus/sicksync/README.md

 Updates sicksync locally, as well as _all of your remote machines_.
 This _will_ run `npm i -g sicksync` internally, and does not do it as a `sudo`, so care should be taken if you haven't setup `npm` accordingly.
 [Please see this article for more information](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

-The `--check` config will see check what version of sicksync is available and print the version difference. `--migrate-config` will migrate your config file to accomodate the current version of sicksync.
+The `--check` flag will see check what version of sicksync is available and print the version difference.

+The `--migrate-config` flag will migrate your config file to accomodate the current version of sicksync.
 See the "Migrating To..." below for more information on migrating.

 `sicksync config`